-- Its sad that we have to say it but, yes, false allegations happen a great deal when it comes to family separation.
+- Its sad that we have to say it but, yes, false allegations occur a lot when it comes to family separation.

 - If you’re on the receiving end of such allegations, particularly extreme ones, its hard to understand how that happens and to worry about the shame of them being shared with others.
 This is normal but you can’t let it stop you from doing what is right for yourself and for your children.

-- Know such allegations for what they are, which is strategic manoeuvrings to gain legal control, and little more.
+- Know such allegations for what they are, which is strategic manoeuvring to gain legal control and little more.
 They are an attempt to derail the trajectory of and to delay the legal case and ensure short term legal dominance.